 Money-back guarantee: 30 DAYS

 NordVPN is just as impressive when it comes to privacy and security.
-It uses 256-bit encryption which is considered “military-grade,” and this comes with perfect forward secrecy.
-You also get the best leak protection in the industry and a built-in kill switch.
+It uses effectively uncrackable 256-bit encryption, and this comes with perfect forward secrecy.
+You also get a built-in kill switch, leak protection, and a Threat Protection tool that stops ads, trackers, and malicious downloads automatically.
 This means you can rest assured your data will always remain safe inside the encrypted tunnel.
+Use the chart below to see how NordVPN compares with the other VPN providers we tested in terms of security and privacy.

 Read our full review of NordVPN.